Q. When can I apply to be a research intern?

 The advertisements for student applications have gone live, the application deadline is midnight on Sunday 26 April.
 Shortlisting will take place the following week and online interviews will be conducted during the week commencing 4 May.

 Q. Where do you advertise the scheme?

-The scheme is advertised on our website, on the student AU lookout, on screen savers and plasma screens, posters around campus and through members of staff
+The scheme is advertised on our website, on the student newsletter and through members of staff.

 Q. How do I apply?

-To apply you need to fill in the online application form on the how to apply page.
+To apply you need to fill in the online application form.

 Q. Can I apply to this scheme if I am a postgraduate student? (i.e. completing a Masters or PhD)

 No. This scheme is restricted to current undergraduate students